Skip to Content

 If you park in the Massie Gap parking area in the center of the park, you will have access to some of the most awesome trails, plus you’ve got the best chance of seeing the ponies.
 The loop above is a combination of three trails taking you up to Wilburn Ridge and a section of the Appalachian Trail.

-The views from Wilburn Ridge are amazing, and it’s a great spot for a picnic.
+The views from Wilburn Ridge are amazing, and it’s an excellent spot for a picnic.
 If you visit in June, you’ll experience thousands of rhododendrons blooming on the Rhododendron Trail.
-The photo doesn’t do it justice – it’s such a beautiful sight!

 The Appalachian spur trail travels through shaded woodland and is pretty much devoid of people.
 The whole thing is less than two miles.